jon-mil-92/CS-210-Repo/README.md

 ## Program Summary

-This program utilizes both C++ and Python to track grocery items and their frequency of purchase from an "items.txt" file that lists all items purchased in a given day along with their frequency of purchase.
+This program utilizes both C++ and Python to track grocery items and their frequency of purchase from an "items.txt" file that lists all items purchased in a given day.
 This program displays a menu with four user-selectable options until the user decides to exit the program.
 The first option allows the user to display a list of all items purchased in a given day along with the number of times each item was purchased.
 The second option allows the user to get the purchase frequency for a specific grocery item.
 The third option allows the user to display a text-based histogram listing all items purchased in a given day, along with a representation of the number of times each item was purchased.
 And finally, the last option allows the user to exit the program.

 ## Program Usage Preview